QubesOS/qubes-doc/developer/building/qubes-builder-v2.md

 $ ./qb -c core-admin-client -d host-fc37 package fetch prep build
 ```

-If you want to fetch entire Qubes OS sources (caution: some repositories might
+If you want to fetch the entire Qubes OS source use the following:
-have additional requirements; you can disable repositories that are not
-needed in the `example-configs/*.yml` file you are using by commenting them
-out.
-In particular, `python-fido2`, `lvm` and `windows`-related repositories
-have
-special requirements), use the following:

 ```shell
 $ ./qb package fetch
 ```

+**caution**: some repositories might have additional requirements.
+You can
+disable repositories that are not needed in the `example-configs/*.yml`
+file you are using by commenting them out.
+In particular, `python-fido2`,
+`lvm` and `windows`-related repositories have special requirements.